-Please refer to the 'Kingston's infant, junior, primary and secondary schools' brochure available on the Kingston Council website for information about each of the state-funded schools in the Royal Borough of Kingston upon Thames.
+Please refer to the 'Kingston's infant, junior, primary and secondary schools' brochure available on the Achieving for Children website for information about each of the state-funded schools in the Royal Borough of Kingston upon Thames.

-You can find and compare schools on GOV.UK
+You can find and compare schools on GOV.UK.